[NEWS]Taiwan-UK Exchange: Minghsin Leads British High School Students into Semiconductor Industry

 The delegation, subsidized by the British government's Turing Scheme, consists of 5 teachers and 18 students who arrived in Taiwan on February 16th for a 2-week visit.
 In addition to visiting MUST to explore semiconductors, they also collaborate with Nangang High School, Dongshi High School, and Yongchun High School on theme research and exchanges such as marine conservation and augmented reality.
 The delegation also tours various attractions in Taiwan, including Taipei 101, Tamsui, Lehua Night Market, Raohe Night Market, Neiwan Old Street in Hsinchu, Xingtian Temple, Taipei Grand Mosque, and Chiayi Hinoki Village, experiencing authentic Taiwanese culture.

 The delegation toured the "Semiconductor Talent Cultivation Base" and the "Intelligent Manufacturing Laboratory" at MUST.
 They experienced cleanroom suit wearing and airshower room, as well as learning the knowledge of semiconductor equipments and processing procedures.
 In the afternoon, with the assistance of MUST, the delegation will visit the TSMC Innovation Museum in the Hsinchu Science Park.
-(Source: The Office of International Affairs)
+(Sourced from: The Office of International Affairs)

 Images